Time to review your tax rate

 Any returns you make on your investment with Mercer are subject to tax.
 We deduct the appropriate amount from your account and pay it to Inland Revenue on your behalf.

-The tax rate applied to earnings from your Mercer KiwiSaver scheme, Mercer FlexiSaver or Mercer Super Trust account is called your Prescribed Investor Rate (PIR).
-It could be 10.5, 17.5 or 28 per cent, depending on your income for the previous two years.
+- The tax rate applied to earnings from your Mercer KiwiSaver scheme, Mercer FlexiSaver or Mercer Super Trust account is called your prescribed investor rate (PIR).
+It could be 10.5%, 17.5% or 28%, depending on your income for the previous two years.
+The earnings from these accounts are called income from portfolio investments entities (PIE).

-Because we pay tax to Inland Revenue on your behalf, you don’t need to file a tax return for your Mercer retirement savings accounts; unless you’ve nominated the wrong rate.
-Inland Revenue is moving to help make sure investors, including Mercer investors, get on the correct PIR.
+- We pay PIE tax to Inland Revenue on your behalf, you don’t need to file a tax return for your Mercer retirement savings accounts; From 1 April 2020 where the wrong PIR has been applied, Inland Revenue calculates the correct PIE tax, Inland Revenue is moving to help make sure investors, including Mercer investors, get on the correct PIR.
+Inland Revenue undertakes a wash up calculation at each year-end.
+The PIE tax calculation is undertaken separately to the income tax calculation, as income tax rates can differ to the PIR.